mahautlatinis/ft_irc/README.md

 #### Sending private message to a channel with a key

 - `PRIVMSG #channel key :Hello`

+⚠️ Make sure you handle the key protection for channels properly.
+Ours is not perfect.

 #### Quit (stop client session) - Error message is sent by the server to the client